mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "Oh I bet you could run circles around them," I said, trying to lift his spirits a bit.

 We rode the funicular up the mountain and toward the Senate.
 It made several stops along the way, giving us places to stop and marvel at the beauty of the city from above.
-The public workers with their dusty tunics, the scribes with their ink-blotted fingers, all funneling in and out of the car.
-Some were carrying their afternoon meal with them as if they had no time to eat.
-I wondered if they worked through daysleep too.
-Compartmentalizing my anxiety was proving to be difficult with all the chaos, but I did so in order to see Shaki, possibly for the last time.
-I did it to remember.
+The public workers with their dusty canvas tunics, the scribes with their ink-blotted fingers, all funneling in and out of the car.
+Some were carrying their afternoon meal with them as if they had no time to eat, and it made me terribly hungry, despite my anxiety.
+Compartmentalizing everything I felt was no small feat, but there wasn't much of a choice.
+This had to be done.
+We had to prepare for what was to come.

 "Senate.
 Last stop," called the operator.